Michelleoc/pands-project/README.md

  - 3.2 Boxplots
  - 3.3 Scatterplot

 4.0

+6.0 Conclusion

+# 0.0 Project Outline

+The 2021 Programming and Scripting project is based on the well-known Fisher's Iris Dataset.
+The project task was to investigate, analyse and present my findings on the dataset using python.

 # 1.0 Introduction

 ## 1.1 History of Iris Dataset

-The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in his 1936 paper __The use of multiple measurements in taxonomic problems__ as an example of linear discriminant analysis.
+The Iris flower data set or Fisher's Iris data set is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in his 1936 paper **__The use of multiple measurements in taxonomic problems__** as an example of linear discriminant analysis.
+It is sometimes called Anderson's Iris data set because Edgar Anderson collected the data to quantify the morphologic variation of Iris flowers of three related species.

 The Iris dataset consists of the following:

-50 samples of 3 different species of Iris where used in the dataset (total 150 samples)
+50 samples of 3 different species (total 150 samples):
     1.Iris setosa
     2.Iris Virginica
     3.Iris Veriscolor

-There are 4 variables measured in the Iris dataset were
+4 variables were measured:
     1.Length of sepals (cm)
     2.Width of sepals (cm)
     3.Length of petals (cm)
     4.Width of petals (cm)

+Two of the three species were collected in the Gaspé Peninsula "all from the same pasture, and picked on the same day and measured at the same time by the same person with the same apparatus"

+Why is it famous:
+The Iris flower data set is a well-known data set example for data mining and data exploration, it's also often used to demonstrate simple machine learning techniques.

 ## 1.2 Use of Iris Dataset

+The Iris dataset is the “hello world” of Machine Learning.
+“Hello World” is often the first program written by people learning to code, the iris dataset is generally the first dataset used as an introduction into Machine Learning.

 Based on the combination of the features (Sepal Lenght, Sepal Width, Petal Length, Petal Width), Fisher developed a linear discriminant model to distinguish the species from each other based on the morphology of their flowers.

 This discriminant function performed well in discriminating between these species, except some overlap between Iris versicolor and Iris virginica.
 The Iris setosa is noticeably different from the other two species.
+These measures were used to create a linear discriminant model to classify the species.

+The dataset is often used in data mining, classification and clustering examples and to test algorithms.
 Using this linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning and became the “hello world” of Machine Learning.

-“Hello World” is often the first program written by people learning to code, the iris dataset is generally the first dataset used as an introduction into Machine Learning.
+“Hello World” is often the first program written by people learning to codea and the iris dataset is generally the first dataset used as an introduction into Machine Learning.

 References
-These measures were used to create a linear discriminant model to classify the species.
-The dataset is often used in data mining, classification and clustering examples and to test algorithms.

 https://www.ritchieng.com/machine-learning-iris-dataset/